-Your car needs some TLC and you’d like to do the work yourself, but you don’t have a garage or the necessary space.
+Can you rent a garage to work on your car?
+If your car needs some TLC and you’d like to do the work yourself, but you don’t have a garage or the necessary space.
 Not to worry — there are a few places where you can work on your own car, including at a friend’s house, some public parking lots, storage units, and DIY shops and garages.
 From oil changes and tire rotations to timing belt replacements and engine swaps, if you can do it yourself, you can find a location to work on it.
+To rent a garage to work on cars would be ideal but it’s not as easy as renting an apartment.

 Where to Work on Your Own Car